 Over the past 30 plus years, the application of quality improvement techniques throughout industry has evolved, but a handful of tools have risen to the top because they consistently deliver proven results.
-Now known as Core Tools, they are considered a standard throughout the automotive industry and are considered fundamental to producing quality products.
+Now known as Core Tools or AIAG Core Tools, they are considered a standard throughout the automotive industry and are fundamental to producing quality products.
 In fact, the aerospace, defense, pharmaceutical and medical industries are adopting core tools as their standard requirements throughout their supply chains.

 Core Tools Courses

 Advanced Product Quality Planning (APQP) defines a process for creates a roadmap for developing new products complete with time-based milestones and decision points along the way.
-A major objective of APQP is to provide a vehicle for suppliers and customers to work together when developing a new product.
+APQP is considered a core tool because it is a vehicle for suppliers and customers to work together when developing a new product.
 This helps assure that the product is delivered on time and with the highest added-value.
 New Product Introductions (NPIs) have a greater success rate when the principles of the APQP approach are followed.